-The idea is that the bargaining power of the supplier in an industry affects the competitive environment for the buyer and influences the buyer’s ability to achieve profitability.
+The idea is that the bargaining power of the supplier in an industry affects the competitive environment for the buyer.
+Furthermore, it influences the buyer’s ability to achieve profitability.
 Strong suppliers can pressure buyers by raising prices, lowering product quality, and reducing product availability.
 All of these things represent costs to the buyer.
-Furthermore, a strong supplier can make an industry more competitive and decrease profit potential for the buyer.
-On the other hand, a weak supplier, one who is at the mercy of the buyer in terms of quality and price, makes an industry less competitive and increases profit potential for the buyer.
+In addition, a strong supplier can make an industry more competitive and decrease profit potential for the buyer.
+On the other hand, a weak supplier, one who is at the mercy of the buyer in terms of quality and price, makes an industry less competitive and increases profit potential for the buyer….”

 Download your free External Analysis whitepaper that guides you through overcoming obstacles and preparing how your company is going to react to external factors.

 Access your Projections Execution Plan in SCFO Lab.
 The step-by-step plan to get ahead of your cash flow.